 When plants are 4 to 5 inches tall, they are ready for transferring to the garden.
 Choose a day that is cloudy and cooler to plant and remove any old plants and turnover the soil in preparation for the seedlings.
 Saturate the soil with water a few times a week, while the new plants are growing.

-Make sure that the types of vegetables you are considering are specifically suited for fall gardening.
+A tip is to make sure that the types of vegetables you are considering are specifically suited for fall gardening.
 Some varieties of winter vegetables are suited for different climates or are grown in milder temperatures.
 Ask when purchasing these seeds if they are prescribed for colder weather.

 Other vegetables which are appropriate are onions, garlic and asparagus.
 They are planted between September and October and are evenly spaced apart to produce healthier plants in the springtime.
 This way, as soon as spring starts, you can begin to harvest your freshly grown vegetables.

-One way to prepare the soil for fall gardening is to add organic fertilizer to the soil.
+One tip to prepare the soil for fall gardening is to add organic fertilizer to the soil.
 This can be in the form of animal manure, fish emulsion or compost which naturally improves the soil and helps to produce larger, healthier vegetables.
 With the organic matter decomposing in the soil, it provides some warmth in the soil which aids in better plant growth.